prettier/prettier/docs/api.md

 // -> "foo()"
 ```

-## `prettier.check(source [, options])`

-`check` checks to see if the file has been formatted with Prettier given those options and returns a `Boolean`.
-This is similar to the `--list-different` parameter in the CLI and is useful for running Prettier in CI scenarios.

 ## `prettier.formatWithCursor(source [, options])`

 `formatWithCursor` both formats the code, and translates a cursor position from unformatted code to formatted code.
 This is useful for editor integrations, to prevent the cursor from moving when code is formatted.